skienzmatishun/rippreport/content/p/nail-in-the-coffin/index.md

 ---
-title: "NAIL IN THE COFFIN"
+title: NAIL IN THE COFFIN
 date: 2019-10-30
-thumbnail: "img/nail-in-the-coffin.png"
+thumbnail: img/nail-in-the-coffin.png
 tags:
 - City Council
 - Budget
 categories:
 - citycouncil
 authors:
 - admin
+alttags: "Hammer driving a nail into a coffin, symbolizing Fairhope City Council’s controversial land purchase decisions"
 ---
 The Fairhope City council just put the final nail in their re-election coffin.

 Without any public participation at council meetings or any community engagement, the Fairhope City council bullied the community into a 2.65 million dollar land purchase for recreation.
 This property will remain vacant for years and required the council to raid city accounts in order to purchase the property.